 Are there challenges in finding the materials you need for the intricate designs you create?
 How do you work around this?

 The idea is to create beauty around the waste I see at the mill and not the other way around, where we design fabrics from scratch to suit the styles.
-Arvind makes some beautiful fabrics, starting from Khadi, Ikats, natural indigo selvedges and some great indigo twills.
+Arvind makes some beautiful fabrics, starting from Khadi, Ikats, natural indigo selvages, and some great indigo twills.
 From large rolls, small bits and scraps are left which aren't of much use to the mill.
-Our most work happens at this stage where we segregate these bits and choose to create products out of it.
+Most work happens at this stage where we segregate these bits and choose to create products out of them.
 For example, the current collection has used scraps in different Indigo shades in a gradation.

 For me, sustainability doesn't need to come at the cost of design.
 People need to fall in love with the work first and when they know that it's also environment friendly, then it's an added advantage.
 The aim is to have more and more people indulge in the idea of closing the loop, by not giving up on the 'design' aspect.

 At the beginning of the pandemic, there were a lot of questions around whether virtual runway shows will replace the physical shows.
 But, as we start to embrace the new normal, it feels as though the physical versions will remain.
 Do you think virtual runway shows will stand in place of physical shows for some brands?
 Or do you see it as an addition to the physical runway shows?